Skip to navigation Skip to content

 Assessing and processing ABSTUDY Away from Base activities 010-02070010

-This document outlines the procedures for assessing and processing ABSTUDY Away from Base (AFB) claims and supporting documents.
+This document outlines the procedures for assessing and processing ABSTUDY Away from Base claims and supporting documents.

 This page contains information to help Service Officers determine if an activity can be approved for ABSTUDY Away from Base assistance.